 - 1.99 The Licensing Authority recognises the valuable cultural, social and business importance that premises and events requiring a licence under the Licensing Act 2003 provide, and welcomes the diversity of activities that are provided by licence holders.
 For this reason, pre-application discussions will be encouraged to assist applicants to develop their operating schedule.
-The Licensing Authority and the Responsible Authorities of the Council will offer as much advice and guidance to applicants as resources permit. - 1.100 The Licensing Authority will also seek to liaise with applicants and/or mediate between applicants and others who may make representations, to achieve a satisfactory outcome for all involved, wherever possible and where resources permit.
+The Licensing Authority and the Responsible Authorities of the Council will offer as much general advice and guidance to applicants as resources permit.
+If following the receipt of this guidance an application needs to be submitted, and additional assistance is required, the Licensing Authority provides a paid for licensing pre-application advice service for all applicants.
+Full details are available on the Council's website. - 1.100 The Licensing Authority will also seek to liaise with applicants and/or mediate between applicants and others who may make representations, to achieve a satisfactory outcome for all involved, wherever possible and where resources permit.
 Where an applicant considers that mediation and liaison may be likely or probable, it is recommended that he/she discusses his/her proposal with the Licensing Section and those from who they think representations are likely prior to submitting an application.
 Once an application has been lodged, there are statutory timescales imposed upon the application and determination process, which restrict the opportunity for such discussions, liaison and mediation.